nsidc/aross-stations-db/README.md

 _does_ (well, it _did_ until it was overwritten :wink:) include `_version.py`.

-It's very important to complete the initial setup step of creating a local environment and installing the package and it's development dependencies if you plan to be doing development.
+It's very important to complete the initial setup step of creating a local environment and installing the package and its development dependencies if you plan to be doing development.
 This will also give you Nox and pre-commit for automating development tasks.